habedi/MyPythonCodes/README.md

 1. Bi-Partite Graphs in Igraph (Py2) -> [bipartite.py](bipartite.py)
-2. A Timer class to find out about the running time of a of piece of code in Python -> [timer.py](codes/timer.py)
+2. A Timer class to find out about the running time of a piece of code in Python -> [timer.py](codes/timer.py)
 3. A Python class to get the degree distribution of nodes of a graph via SNAPY -> [graph_deg_distr.py](codes/graph_deg_distr.py)
 4. A Python class to search the web and get the URLs of found results via Yahoo search engine -> [ysearch.py](codes/ysearch.py)
 5. Snowball-Sampling in NetworkX -> [snowball_sampling.py](codes/snowball_sampling.py)